 Assemblyman Richard Bloom (D-Santa Monica) proposed legislation on January 11th to repeal Costa-Hawkins, which would have allowed local governments to implement new rent control policies.
 The bill failed.

 But this is not the end of the rent-control battle.
-The California Local Rent Control Initiative, which would expand local government’s authority to enact adopt rent control and repeal the Costa-Hawkin’s Rental Housing Act may be on this year’s November ballot.
-Locally, the Sentinel reports that citizen group seeking rent control and just cause eviction requirements in the city of Santa Cruz published a legal notice Friday in the Sentinel and are starting gathering signatures to qualify the initiative for the November ballot.
+The California Local Rent Control Initiative, which would expand local government’s authority to adopt rent control and repeal the Costa-Hawkin’s Rental Housing Act may be on this year’s November ballot.
+Locally, the Sentinel reports that a citizen group seeking rent control and just cause eviction requirements in the city of Santa Cruz published a legal notice in the Sentinel in early February of this year and are gathering signatures to qualify an initiative for the November ballot.

 With some of the highest rents in the state, why would legislators deny Assemblyman Richard Blooms Bill?
 Would Santa Cruz benefit from rent control?
 The answer to these questions boils down to basic economic principles.